6 Mobile Banking Trends to Follow in 2020

 ABCD – the acronym for artificial intelligence, blockchain, cloud, and data – is becoming the new alphabet of the future of finance.
 Popularized by Chinese financial super apps, this tech combo enables banks to build a faster, smoother and more effective KYC experience for mobile users.

 Using a mixture of social and transactional data, Alibaba assigns custom risk scores to every mobile banking app user and proposes different interest rates.
-So far, MYbank has lent over to some 16 million small businesses at a default rate of just 1%.
+So far, MYbank has lent over $290 billion to some 16 million small businesses at a default rate of just 1%.

 Other mobile-first banks such as Revolut, Monzo and the likes are leveraging AI and cloud to streamline account opening.
 The process of setting up and getting approved for a current online mobile banking account with them takes from 5 to 15 minutes.
 Both banks use smartphones native features such as camera, biometrics, and location-based services to conduct Simplified Due Diligence (“SDD”).